LATEST: New cases confirmed in Laois of coronavirus Covid-19

 Coronavirus cases in Laois

-The number of people in Laois confirmed as having Covid-19 has increased by further six cases this Friday evening.
+The number of people in Laois confirmed as having Covid-19 has increased by another eight cases this Saturday evening.

-There are now 139 confirmed coronavirus cases in the county, up from 133 announced on Thursday.
-This marks a dramatic slowing in the rate of cases in recent days.
+There are now 147 confirmed coronavirus cases in the county, up from 139 announced on Friday.
+Yesterday it was six extra cases.

 Neighbouring counties have also seen further rises.